digitalocean/terraform-provider-digitalocean/docs/resources/app.md

       - `allow_credentials` - Whether browsers should expose the response to the client-side JavaScript code when the request's credentials mode is `include`.
 This configures the `Access-Control-Allow-Credentials` header.
 * `vpc`: Specification for VPC.
   - `id`: The ID of the VPC.
-  - `egress_ips`: A set of egress ips associated with the VPC.
-    - `ip`: The egress ip associated with the VPC.
 - `project_id` - The ID of the project that the app is assigned to.

 A spec can contain multiple components.